 Other things you’ll need to do

-As an air purifier can definitely help but cannot address all sources of dog odor, if you want to really reduce your dog’s odors in your home, an odor-reducing shampoo is a must.
+As an air purifier can definitely help but cannot address all sources of dog odor, if you want to really reduce them you should consider picking up an odor-reducing shampoo.

-A high-quality pet shampoo can remove odor-causing bacteria & organic matter.
-For the best effectiveness when trying to eliminate dog odors, you’ll need to bathe your dogs occasionally and use a high-quality air purifier.
+A No products found. can remove odor-causing bacteria & organic matter.
+For the best effect when trying to eliminate dog odors, you’ll need to bathe your dogs occasionally and use a high-quality air purifier.